thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

   convergence failure is allowed.
 The default value of this parameter is `true`.
 - :param:`IndependentTemporalSequences`: boolean stating if the temporal sequences are independent.
-Currently, this boolean only choose if the last time increment of the previous temporal sequence is taken into account to bound the first time increment of the current temporal sequence (bounding occurs if this boolean is false.
+Currently, this boolean only chooses whether the last time increment of the previous temporal sequence is taken into account to bound the first time increment of the current temporal sequence (bounding occurs if this boolean is false).
 The default value of this parameter is `true`.
 - :param:`MinimalTimeIncrement`: minimal time increment.
 If the time increment decreases below this value, the simulation is stopped.